hedongyan/RandomizedTrialDataset/Readme.md

 ## What the 'causal' model can be used to do?
 ###
 It can only provide decision advices for given treatment in randomized trial.
-If a treatment variable was never randomized, then we can never get 'causal' knowledge about its effect except we add common accepted assumptations by domain experts.
+If a treatment was never randomized, then we can never get 'causal' knowledge about its effect except we add common accepted assumptations by domain experts.

 ## What should we do to update our 'causal' model?